lramirez/secondarydominants/README.md

 3. Replace the file pychord/constants/qualities.py with our version of it.
 4. Run an enjoy.
 (TODO: finish this) We intend to implement audio artifact rendering to replace simple midi files.
 Meanwhile, we recommend using a DAW to play the midi files with instruments of choice.
 Or, give the text output of the chord sequences to autobop (TODO: add link), and watch the magic happen.

+The demos folder contains a few selected outputs of the system rendered to audio.